jpetazzo/intro-to-docker/slides/Install_Docker/Body.md

 If you give somebody the ability to access the Docker API, you are giving them full access on the machine.

 Therefore, the Docker control socket is (by default) owned by the `docker` group, to avoid unauthorized access on multi-user machines.

 <!SLIDE>
+# Reminder ...

+*Note:* if you were provided with a training VM for a hands-on tutorial, you can skip this chapter, since that VM already has Docker installed, and Docker has already been setup to run without ``sudo``.

+<!SLIDE>
 # The ``docker`` group